Easy Mediterranean Greek Orzo Pasta (Cucumber, Tomato & Feta)

 Instructions

-• Add 1 tbsp Fresh Thyme, 1 tbsp Fresh Oregano, 1 tbsp Fresh Basil, ½ cup Kalamata Olives, ½ cup Feta Cheese, ½ cup Cherry Tomatoes and ½ cup Cucumber.
-Stir to combine and serve.
+• When the orzo is cooked, stir in 1 tbsp Fresh Thyme, 1 tbsp Fresh Oregano and 1 tbsp Fresh Basil.
+Add ½ cup Kalamata Olives, ½ cup Feta Cheese, ½ cup Cherry Tomatoes, and ½ cup Cucumber.
+Mix gently so the feta softens slightly without losing all its texture.
+Serve right away while it’s warm.

 Nutrition